betterscientificsoftware/bssw.io/Articles/ShortArticles/OpenssfBestPracticesBadgeProgram.md

 ## OpenSSF Best Practices as a learning tool

-As of this writing, there are current unique 129 best practices listed across the three levels in a wide number of categories.
+As of this writing, there are currently 129 unique best practices listed across the three levels in a wide number of categories.
-Many of these items have detailed explanatory descriptions and the descriptions link to more information.
+Many of these items have detailed explanatory descriptions with links to more information.
 Just carefully reading through all of these practices and their descriptions and following a few of the links can take halve a day or more.
-And this material and the material being linked to provides what is considered the state-of-the-art in each area in the open source community.
+And this material and the material being linked to provides what can be considered the state-of-the-art in each area in the open source community.
-Therefore, the OpenSSF Best Practices can serve as an effective learning tool for the state of the art in software engineering best practices.
+Therefore, the OpenSSF Best Practices can serve as an effective learning tool for the state of the art in open-source software engineering best practices.

 Even if one has been in the software engineering and open source area for many years, one may not be aware of what is considered the current state-of-the-art and best practice.
 For example, for many years Contributor License Agreements (CLAs) were considered best practice and the recommended way for open source projects to manage IP and copyright issues related to contributions from different individuals and organizations.